 - GPOs from the organizational unit level (Organizational Unit).

 The latter policies have the highest priority.
-It means that if you enable some Windows setting on the domain level, it may be disabled by another policy on the OU level (the policy setting from the GPO closest to the object in the AD hierarchy wins).
+It means that if you enable some Windows setting on the domain level, it may be disabled by another policy on the OU level (the closest policy to the object in the AD hierarchy will win).

 An administrator can also change the policy processing order using the GPMC console.
 To do it, select an OU and go to the Linked Group Policy Objects tab.
 There is a list of GPO applied to this OU with the priority shown.
 The policies are processed in reverse order (from bottom to top).
 It means that a policy with Link Order 1 will be applied last.
 You can change the GPO priority using arrows in the left column and move a policy up or down in the list.